Duck DAO (DLP Duck Token (DUCK) Market Cap Hits $14.20 Million

-Duck DAO (DLP Duck Token (DUCK) traded flat against the dollar during the 1 day period ending at 12:00 PM Eastern on June 20th.
-One Duck DAO (DLP Duck Token coin can currently be bought for about $0.45 or 0.00001149 BTC on major exchanges.
-In the last week, Duck DAO (DLP Duck Token has traded flat against the dollar.
-Duck DAO (DLP Duck Token has a market capitalization of $14.20 million and approximately $4.08 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last day.
+Duck DAO (DLP Duck Token (DUCK) traded flat against the US dollar during the 1-day period ending at 8:00 AM ET on June 21st.
+Over the last week, Duck DAO (DLP Duck Token has traded flat against the US dollar.
+Duck DAO (DLP Duck Token has a total market capitalization of $14.20 million and $4.08 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last day.
+One Duck DAO (DLP Duck Token coin can now be purchased for about $0.45 or 0.00001149 BTC on major cryptocurrency exchanges.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.